What's in store for the Year of the Rat? Hong Kong's most famous fortune teller reveals all

 It means that your goodwill and good deeds, like forgiving someone, could turn misfortune into good luck.

-This year, hard work and income are coming hand in hand for the Snakes.
+This year, hard work and income are coming hand in hand for the snakes.

-Also, watch out for lending money to friends -- they may not be able to pay you back in a while.
+Also, watch out when it comes to lending money to friends -- they may not be able to pay you back in a while.

 Horse